designalchemy/create-query-string/readme.md

 Please note:

-`decodeuricomponent` will need to applied to any special characetsr in the key and values
+`encodeURIComponent` has been applied to both key and values so `decodeURIComponent` will need to applied to any special characetsr in the key and values